An exciting approach to theoretical spectroscopy: Acknowledgement

-The calculation of electron and phonon lifetimes and band structure renormalization due to \acrfull{epc} as described within \gls{mbpt} is nowadays routinely carried out using different codes such as Abinit, VASP, or Quantum ESPRESSO + EPW.
-All-electron full-potential results are still scarce, though, and \exciting is now filling this gap.
-The reproducibility of the \gls{zpr} within different methods and implementations has been verified recently \cite{Ponce2025_Verification}.
-Current developments in the calculation of electron self-energies target the partially self-consistent calculation of spectral functions including vertex corrections for the more accurate description of \gls{epc}-induced features like kinks and satellites~\cite{Lihm2025}.
-Attempts to treat electron-phonon and electron-electron interaction simultaneously in a self-consistent fashion have been made by combining the perturbative description of \gls{epc} with the $GW$ method (see also~\cref{sec:GW}).
-One phenomenon where the established perturbative approach breaks down, is the formation of localized electron or hole states caused by local lattice distortions, called polarons.
-Theories and practical implementations for the calculation of polaron formation energies, self-trapping, their spatial distribution and their effect on the \gls{zpr} have been developed~\cite{Lafuente-Bartolome2022, Lafuente-Bartolome2022a, Vasilchenko2025, Luo2025}.
-Increasing attention has also been drawn on the interaction of phonons with other quasi-particles like magnon--phonon interaction~\cite{Luo2025} or exciton--phonon interaction.
-For the latter we refer to~\cref{sec:BSE}.
-Finally, phonons and \gls{epc} also play a crucial rule in the description of charge and heat transport as well as superconductivity within the Migdal-Eliashberg formalism.
-Several codes utilize phonons, \gls{epc} constants and other results from various first-principle codes as input for the calculation of transport-properties, \eg in the framework of the \glspl{bte}.
-Examples are EPW, Perturbo, and elphbolt.
-Converged transport calculations typically require ultra-fine \gls{bz} samplings to accurately capture small energy differences around the Fermi surface.
-Significant performance gains in this area have been achieved by the use of compressed representations of electron--phonon and phonon--phonon coupling constants \cite{Luo2024,Luo2025a}.
+Increasing attention has also been drawn on the interaction of phonons with other quasi-particles like magnon-phonon interaction~\cite{Luo2025} or exciton-phonon coupling (see also~\cref{sec:BSE}).
+One phenomenon where the established perturbative approach breaks down, is the formation of polarons, which are localized electron or hole states caused by local lattice distortions.
+Theories and practical implementations for calculating polaron properties like formation energies, self-trapping, their spatial distribution, and their effect on \gls{zpr} have been developed~\cite{Lafuente-Bartolome2022, Lafuente-Bartolome2022a, Vasilchenko2025, Luo2025}.
+Finally, phonons and \gls{epc} also play a crucial role in the description of Raman \cite{Draxl2002} and infrared spectroscopy, charge and heat transport, as well as superconductivity within the Migdal-Eliashberg formalism.
+Several software packages utilize phonons, \gls{epc} constants, and other results from various first-principle codes as input for the calculation of transport-properties, \eg in the framework of the \glspl{bte}.
+Examples are EPW~\cite{EPW2016}, Perturbo~\cite{Perturbo2021}, and elphbolt~\cite{Protik2022a}.
+Converged transport calculations typically require ultra-fine \gls{bz} samplings to accurately capture small energy differences around the chemical potential.
+Significant performance gains in this area have been achieved by the use of compressed representations of electron-phonon and phonon-phonon coupling constants \cite{Luo2024,Luo2025a}.